-Function (\ref{spectra1}) have two maximums: first one corresponds to frequency between lower levels $\Omega_1$ and thus $\delta_\omega = 0$, and second one corresponds to decay of upper level with anharmonicity shift, $\delta_\omega = - \alpha_r \Omega_1 /2$.
-Both these peaks can be observed in Fig. \ref{fig4}(a)-(b), for decay rates $\Gamma_2/\Gamma_1=3/2$ and $\Gamma_2/\Gamma_1=3$.
-Two-dimensional plot of (\ref{spectra1}), showing how spectral density also changes with anharmonicity, presented in Fig. \ref{fig4}(c)-(d).
+The function (\ref{spectra1}) has two maxima: the first one corresponds to the frequency between the lower levels $\Omega_1$ and thus $\delta_\omega = 0$, and the second one corresponds to the decay of the upper level with an anharmonicity shift, $\delta_\omega = - \alpha_r \Omega_1 /2$.
+Both these peaks can be observed in figure \ref{fig4}(a)-(b), for the decay rates $\Gamma_2/\Gamma_1=1.5$ and $\Gamma_2/\Gamma_1=3$.
+A two-dimensional plot of (\ref{spectra1}), showing how the spectral density also changes with anharmonicity, is presented in figure \ref{fig4}(c)-(d).

-The maximum of spectral density for identical photons should be for $\alpha_r \rightarrow 0$, i.e. in the case of equidistant levels with $\Omega_2 = 2 \Omega_1$.
-However, as can be seen from Fig. \ref{fig4}, frequencies of two photons not always have to be resonant with $\Omega_1$.
-For example, if ratio between decay rates is $\Gamma_2/\Gamma_1 = 1.5$, like in Fig. \ref{fig4}(a), emitted photons both would have maximum spectral density on frequency, close to $\Omega_1(1+\alpha_r/2)$.
-This also can be observed on two-frequency graph Fig. \ref{fig3}(b) in diagonal cross-section.
-Thus, by changing both decay rates $\Gamma_1, \Gamma_2$ and anharmonicity parameter $\alpha_r$ of excited three-level transmon, it is possible to create correlated photon pairs with same frequencies.
-Superconducting circuits are very well suitable for this task, since they allow tuning of couplings and anharmonicity parameters either by sample production techniques or via application of external magnetic fields.
+The maximum of the spectral density for identical photons should be for $\alpha_r \rightarrow 0$, i.e., in the case of equidistant levels with $\Omega_2 = 2 \Omega_1$.
+However, as can be seen from figure \ref{fig4}, the frequencies of the two photons do not always have to be resonant with $\Omega_1$.
+For example, if the ratio between the decay rates is $\Gamma_2/\Gamma_1 = 1.5$, like in figure \ref{fig4}(a), the emitted photons both would have the maximum spectral density at a frequency close to $\Omega_1(1+\alpha_r/2)$.
+Thus, by changing both the decay rates $\Gamma_1, \Gamma_2$ and the anharmonicity parameter $\alpha_r$ of the excited three-level transmon, it is possible to create correlated photon pairs with the same frequencies.
+Superconducting circuits are very well suited for this task, since they allow tuning of the couplings and anharmonicity parameters either by sample production techniques or via the application of external magnetic fields.